 The increase in fees may be advantageous to clinical negligence defendants from a tactical perspective.
 Given the high-value nature of the claims, defendants may be more likely to deny liability and make no admissions, hoping that the claimant will be unable to pay the issue fee and take the case further.
 This could result in clinical negligence claimants being able to take their claims up to the stage of issuing and then discovering the case could not be taken any further.
 The high cost of the issue fees also make a claim vulnerable to issues of cost proportionality.

 Knock-on effect of increased court fees on clinical negligence claimants

 The increase in issue fees will have a significant financial effect on firms specialising in clinical negligence claims and this in turn will have a great effect on clinical negligence claimants themselves.
 Given that there has been a nearly 600 per cent increase in issue fees, it is unsurprising that it is likely to have a detrimental effect.
 The move has been widely criticised as unfair, a hindrance to accessing justice and affecting an already vulnerable group of people.

-For more information on the issues raised in this article or for information on clinical negligence matters in general, contact Lyons Davidson’s Head of Clinical Negligence Jane Lynch by emailing email@example.com or calling 0117 394 5012.
+For more information on increased court fees, any of the other issues raised in this article, or for information on clinical negligence matters in general, contact Clinical Negligence partner Joanna Laidlaw by emailing [email protected].